salixzs/Dapper.Cqrs/README.md

     // Prepare object for Dapper to pass as parameters for SQL statement public override object Parameters => _sampleObject;

-    // Execute command itself is implemented in base class.
 }
 ```